Words by Simon Difford

 Liquid - You can measure 5ml (1/6oz) liquid using a barspoon or teaspoon but our Easy Jigger is more accurate.

-Sugar - Once again, a barspoon will surface to measure a spoon of sugar (the amount that sits on the spoon after knocking rather than heaped) but a levelled chef's 5ml (1/6oz) stainless steel measuring spoons is preferable.
-I use a pestle and mortar to turn white caster sugar into powdered sugar with a 5ml chef's measuring spoon and I leave this in the mortar, only briefly swapped for the pestle when topping up with fresh sugar.
-When not in use, I cover by sitting a shallow bowl across the top of the mortar with the pestle housed in the bowl.
+Sugar - Once again, a barspoon will surface to measure a spoon of sugar (the amount that sits on the spoon after knocking rather than heaped) but a levelled chef's 5ml (1/6oz) stainless steel measuring spoon is preferable.
+I use a pestle and mortar to grind white caster sugar into powdered sugar and then use a 5ml chef's measuring spoon which I leave in the mortar, only briefly swapping for the pestle when topping up with fresh sugar.
+When not in use, I cover by placing a shallow bowl across the top of the mortar with the pestle nestled in the bowl.